d3/d3-transition/README.md

 <a name="transition_each" href="#transition_each">#</a> <i>transition</i>.<b>each</b>(<i>function</i>)

+Equivalent to [*selection*.each](https://github.com/d3/d3-selection#selection_each).
 Invokes the specified *function* for each selected element, passing in the current datum `d` and index `i`, with the `this` context of the current DOM element.
 This method can be used to invoke arbitrary code for each selected element, and is useful for creating a context to access parent and child data simultaneously.
-See [*selection*.each](https://github.com/d3/d3-selection#selection_each) for more.

 <a name="transition_call" href="#transition_call">#</a> <i>transition</i>.<b>call</b>(<i>function</i>[, <i>arguments…</i>])

+Equivalent to [*selection*.call](https://github.com/d3/d3-selection#selection_call).
 Invokes the specified *function* (exactly once), passing in this transition along with any optional *arguments*.
 Returns this transition.
 This is equivalent to invoking the function by hand but facilitates method chaining.
 For example, to set several attributes in a reusable function:

 ```js
 function color(transition, fill, stroke) {